Rental Family: Production

-The film has been in development since 2019.
+The film started development in 2019.
 In November 2023, Brendan Fraser was set to star in the film with Hikari directing from a script she co-wrote with Stephen Blahut.
 In March 2024, Mari Yamamoto, Takehiro Hira, and Akira Emoto joined the cast.
 Principal photography began in Japan on March 12 and wrapped in late May.

 Release

 An international co-production between the United States and Japan, Rental Family had its world premiere at the Toronto International Film Festival on September 6, 2025.
 It was theatrically released in the United States by Searchlight Pictures on November 21.
 The film was screened at the Adelaide Film Festival in Australia on October 18, 2025.
 On October 19, 2025, the film was shown within the 20th Rome Film Festival in the 'Grand Public' section, while on November 3, 2025, it was showcased at the 38th Tokyo International Film Festival in the 'Gala Selection' section.
 It was screened in the Icon section of the 2025 Stockholm International Film Festival on 5 November 2025.
+The film was officially released in Japan on February 27, 2026.

+The film was released on digital streaming on January 13, 2026, and on Blu-ray and DVD on February 17.

 Reception

+Box office

+The film was expected to launch in the low digits, projected to make $2.6 million in its opening weekend.
+It made $3.3 million.

+Critical response

-On Metacritic, which uses a weighted average, the film holds a score of 62/100 based on 20 critics, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 39 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Pete Hammond for Deadline calls the movie "sweet and lyrical" and "a gentle film, the kind of lower-key humane comedy we don’t see often these days."
 Dieter Oßwald praises on the German arthouse portal Programmkino.de "the delightful ease with which the film, as both amusing and thought-provoking, explores identity, lies, and loneliness."
 Fraser seemingly presents himself effortlessly as a believable resilient character with enormous potential for empathy.
 "He delivers a truly Oscar-worthy performance in a heartwarming crowd-pleaser with depth."